FaXaq/website/public/articles/tuner-pt1.md

 Let's try extracting data from out mic input and see what it looks like.

 So, we'll create an [Analyser Node](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode) and connect it to our source node.
-Since we do not plan to do anything else with our audio stream, we can ommit to connect the analyse node output.
+Since we do not plan to do anything else with our audio stream, we can ommit to connect the Analyser Node output.

 ```js
 const analyserNode = ctx.createAnalyser()